 Jenny Chiriap Kuish is a youth leader in the community, knowledge holder and artist.
 She is working to support women artesian work in the Amazon.
 She also works with plants, to do medicine healing and products.

-Tii Antonio Chiriap originally from Nunpaim Tii is an Shaman, Elder, and Shuar Knowledge keeper.
+Tii Antonio Chiriap Shamich originally from Nunpaim Tii is an Shaman, Elder, and Shuar Knowledge keeper.

 Born in Buena Esperanza Antonio knows everything you need to know about hiking in the jungle!
 He is an encyclopedia of plant knowledge!

 I am Martina Paloheimo, a PhD Student in the Human, Environment and Communities Lab in the Department of Geography at Queen's University.
 After completing my Masters in International Peace Studies in 2012, I have worked as a mediator, international consultant, and peacebuilder up until starting my PhD in 2019.
 I have experience in the not-for-profit sector, around Indigenous rights, and restorative justice.
 My research is focused on preserving traditional knowledge and territory with the Shuar in the Ecuadorian Amazon where I am doing collaborative community-based work.
 I am based in Toronto, where I live with my Partner and our dog Blue.
-I will be back and forth to Ecuador while I hopefully finish my studies.
+I am back and forth to Ecuador while I finish up our PhD research.

 We support communities to negotiate, build, implement and sustain equitable partnerships with industry and green companies, to assist in their Nation Building vision and strategy.
 Through our global network of innovative, biomimetic and sustainable enterprises, we connect communities with new opportunities for high-value businesses that support their own values and principles.
 We then provide the training, mentorship and coaching for leaders and teams to negotiate partners that enable their traditional knowledge, lands and resources to be respected and protected for healthy and prosperous economic development of their Nations.
 Lastly, we support in the implementation and long-term viability of such partnerships or the eventual transition to full ownership by the Nation of the business.